apriori/xfbuild/readme.txt

     Tested on XP SP3 and Lubuntu, x86.

 == Building xfBuild ==
+    Windows:
-    Windows: Run build.bat
+        Run build.bat
-             You can also self-build via selfbuild.bat, if that floats your boat.
+        Alternatively use selfbuild.bat for self builds.

+        Optionally, add to PATH (change this appropriately) PATH=%PATH%;c:\xfBuild\

     Linux:
         Run chmod a-w+x linuxbuild.sh
         Run ./linuxbuild.sh (lousy shell script, I know)

+        Optionally, add to PATH (change this appropriately) PATH=$PATH:/home/username/dev/xfBuild/
+            export PATH

 == Using xfBuild ==
     Run xfBuild to see all the options.
-Typically to get an executable run:
+    To get an executable use the +o switch:

       xfBuild main.d +omain.exe